MOSO Real Estate Agent - Licensing and Onboarding

 Loan Factory / MOSO will host training events for agents and bring in guest presenters from the industry such as title companies, insurance companies, etc. For more support on transactions, we will have a list of mentors for mentee to work with.

-The corporate office will is located at 2195 Tully Road, San Jose, CA 95122.
+The corporate office is located at 2195 Tully Road, San Jose, CA 95122.
 Agents will be welcomed to use the office as needed.

 If you are a DRE salesperson with another brokerage and have active real estate transactions with them, we recommend that you close out those transactions first before transferring your real estate license over.